James Oglethorpe: Early influence

 When Oglethorpe arrived in Georgia, Native Americans were well into the process of integration with the Europeans.
 He saw Native Americans as participants in the new economy Europeans brought to America.
 Weaver notes that he was known for "fair dealing with the Indians".
 He negotiated with Tomochichi, chief of the Yamacraw tribe for land to build Savannah on.
 Tomochichi became Oglethope's "strongest ally in the New World."

 As there were rumors a war with France might break out in early 1734, Oglethorpe traveled to Charleston, arriving on 2 March.
 While there he discussed Indian affairs and, after conferencing with the leadership of the Carolinas, decided to raise a company to build "a fort among the Upper Creek" that would counter French influence in the area and serve as a safe house for traders should a war break out between native tribes.
 Oglethorpe commissioned Patrick Mackay a captain and delegated the task to him.
-On 7 May Oglethorpe departed for Britain aboard HMS Aldborough, taking with him a delegation of Creek Indians, including Tomochichi, who was invited by the Georgia trustees to be present during the formal ratification of Oglethorpe's treaty with the Yamacraw.
+On 7 May, Oglethorpe departed for Britain aboard HMS Aldborough, taking with him a Creek delegation, including Tomochichi, who was invited by the Georgia trustees to be present during the formal ratification of Oglethorpe's treaty with the Yamacraw.

-The delegation arrived on 16 June, and met George II and his family at Kensington Palace.
+The delegation arrived on 16 June, and met King George II and his family at Kensington Palace.
 Oglethorpe was widely acclaimed in London, although his expansionism was not welcomed in all quarters.
-The Duke of Newcastle, who directed British foreign policy, had tried to restrain James Oglethorpe's efforts in the colony for fear of offending the Spanish, whom Newcastle wished unsuccessfully to court as an ally.
+The Duke of Newcastle, who directed British foreign policy, had tried to restrain Oglethorpe's efforts in the colony for fear of offending the Spaniards, whom Newcastle wished unsuccessfully to court as an ally.
 Newcastle eventually relented, and became a supporter of the colony, admitting "it will now be pretty difficult to give up Georgia".
 The colony's existence was one of several disputes which worsened Anglo-Spanish relations in the late 1730s.
 When Tomochichi returned to England, he said that parting with Oglethorpe was "like the day of death".
 In March 1735 the trustees requested 51,800 pounds from parliament, upon the urging of Oglethorpe, in part to construct forts along the Altamaha River.
 26,000 pounds were eventually budgeted and the trustees approved construction of two forts on the river.